armindelgosar/SE-LAB-1/README.md

    - `hooks`: Running Scripts at Specific Points in the Git Workflow

 2. `Atomic` in commit means all changes in a single commit should happen together.
 This means if one of the changes in a commit fails this causes all the commit fail.
 So we need to have an aggregated consistency.
 This principle is also works for each PR.
 PR is a group of commits in which all of its commits should be consistent and successful.
+3. Here are the definitions and the differences:
+`merge`: Merging creates a new commit that incorporates the changes from the specified branch into the current branch.
+`rebase`: Rebase integrates the changes of one branch onto another, making the branch history linear and potentially avoiding unnecessary merge commits.
+So it doesn't have a commit for merging like `merge`
+`cherry-pick`: Cherry-picking allows you to select specific commits and apply them onto the current branch, useful for picking individual changes without merging entire branches.
+So it is not working with branches, it is for cases when we need to work with an specific commit.
+`fetch`: Fetch retrieves changes from a remote repository without merging them into your local branch.
+It updates your local knowledge of remote branches.
+`pull`: Pull combines the fetch and merge steps, updating your local branch with changes from a remote branch with merge commit.